Wish You Were Here

 Wikipedia

-The themes include alienation and criticism of the music business.
-The bulk of the album is taken up by "Shine On You Crazy Diamond", a nine-part tribute to founding member Syd Barrett, who left the band seven years earlier due to his deteriorating mental health.
-Barrett coincidentally visited during the album's production in 1975.
-Like their previous record, The Dark Side of the Moon (1973), Pink Floyd used studio effects and synthesisers.
+The lyrics express alienation and criticism of the music business.
+The bulk of the album is taken up by "Shine On You Crazy Diamond", a nine-part tribute to the Pink Floyd co-founder Syd Barrett, who had left seven years earlier due to his deteriorating mental health.
+Barrett coincidentally visited during the recording.
+As with their previous release, The Dark Side of the Moon (1973), Pink Floyd employed studio effects and synthesisers.
 Guest singers included Roy Harper, who provided the lead vocals on "Have a Cigar", and Venetta Fields, who added backing vocals to "Shine On You Crazy Diamond".
-To promote the album, the band released the double A-side single "Have a Cigar" / "Welcome to the Machine".
+To promote the album, Pink Floyd released the double A-side single "Have a Cigar" / "Welcome to the Machine".

 Album